fadallar/terraform-azurerm-avd-scaling-plan/examples/01_base_testcase/README.md

-# AVD Workspace - Base test case
+# AVD Scaling Plan - Base test case

-This is an example for setting-up a an Azure Virtual Desktop Workspace with private endpoint configuration
+This is an example for setting-up a an Azure Virtual Desktop Scaling Plan

 This test case:
 - Sets the different Azure Region representation (location, location_short, location_cli ...) --> module "regions"